Access Statement for Lancaster Castle

 Wheelchair access is severely limited.
-A-wing and the exhibition room underneath the clock tower are wheelchair accessible, as is the courtyard, and there is an interactive kiosk situated in the gift shop (located in A-Wing) for anyone unable to take part in a tour.
+The reception area, shop and cafe are accessible, as is the courtyard, and there is an interactive kiosk situated in the shop for anyone unable to take part in a tour.
 This includes a virtual tour with 360 degree views of the rooms themselves.
-Unfortunately, the tour route itself is not wheelchair accessible.

 The area immediately outside the gatehouse is cobbled, but it is sometimes possible for vehicles to drop off/pick up people with mobility problems inside the castle perimeter.
 It should be emphasised, though, that this is not always possible and can only be offered by prior arrangement.
 Vehicles cannot be left inside the perimeter of the walls.
-Access throughout the site (and thus on the tour itself) is via uneven floor surfaces.
-The tour route has changing floor levels and flights of stairs throughout.
-Tours last approximately 60 minutes.
-Information sheets can be provided for people who are deaf or hard of hearing, and these are also available in a number of foreign languages for people whose first language is not English (at present French, German, Spanish, Italian, Dutch, Maltese, Japanese, Greek and Chinese).
+Access to the remainder of the building (and thus the tour itself) is via uneven floor surfaces, with changing levels; there are also further flights of stairs throughout the 75 minute tour.
+Information sheets are provided for people who are deaf or hard of hearing, and these are also available in a number of foreign languages for people whose first language is not English (at present French, German, Spanish, Italian, Dutch, Maltese, Japanese, Greek and Chinese).

 Lancaster Castle is located in the centre of the city and is sign-posted from junctions 33 and 34 of the M6 motorway.

-The castle is situated at the top of a hill, and so all pedestrian routes to the building are via a steep climb.
+The castle is situated at the top of a hill, and so all routes to the building are uphill and fairly steep in places.
 The castle is a five minute walk from the railway station; the bus station is a ten to fifteen minute walk.

 The streets surrounding the castle are a mixture of paving flags, cobbles, and tarmac, and are uneven in places.